ajyhx9/Machine-Problem/README.md

 # Machine-Problem
-Machine Problem Code\n
-Vntitled123.c is the project.
+Machine Problem Code   Vntitled123.c is the project.
 It compiled  the last time i tried it.